 Read More: The Best Christmas Markets in London

-Afternoon tea in London is a year-round must – nowhere does afternoon teas quite like London – but in the run up to Christmas, they really step it up a notch.
+Afternoon tea in London is a year-round must.
+It’s a well-known truth that nowhere does afternoon teas quite like London – but in the run up to Christmas, they really step it up a notch.

-If those are a little on the expensive side – the Biscuiteers festive afternoon tea is a more wallet-friendly alternative.
+If that’s a little on the expensive side – the Biscuiteers festive afternoon tea is a more wallet-friendly alternative.
 Feast on their signature biscuits (complete with Christmas decorations obviously) and a selection of other sweet treats – £30 per adult.

 Watch a Film at one of London’s Christmas Winter Cinemas